SolusiDataPintar/smartshield_docs/listener_api.md

         - name: links
           type: JSON
           nullable: false
-          description: if recordIds is provided, this value should not be null
+          description: if recordIds is provided, this value should be null
           values:
             - name: prev
               type: string